Rose-Data360/Data-Driven-Insights-for-City-Hospital/README.md

 Provide actionable insights that empower hospital leadership to make informed, data-backed decisions.

 Enhance financial transparency, improve resource management, and increase operational efficiency across departments.

+## METHODOLOGY
+### Data Cleaning and Integration
+This process involves identifying and correcting inconsistencies, missing/null values, and duplicates within the data set.

+### Data Modeling
+This involve establishing a logical structure for the hospital’s data.
+The model defined the relationships between different data points, allowing for efficient querying and analysis.

+### DAX Calculation and Dashboard Building
+DAX calculations were created to Analyze Key performance Indicators (KPIs).
+The dashboard will provide real insights into the hospital’s performance.

+## MODELLING
+The data modeling for this project follows a star schema approach, where the Fact Table (containing hospital transactions) is connected to multiple Dimension Tables ( Doctors, Patients, Procedures, Locations, and Calendar) to ensure efficient analysis.
+By establishing correct one-to-many relationships, I ensured KPIs could be easily analyzed across specialties, locations, and periods, providing a flexible and powerful analytical basis and actionable insights for hospital management.